-Shipp Hall, the Seminary building, contains the seminary dean's office, several seminary classrooms, and the seminary chapel.
+Shipp Hall, the Seminary building, contains the seminary dean's office, several seminary classrooms, the seminary chapel, and seminary faculty offices.

 Residence Halls

 Faith provides housing for most students in two 100-student residence halls.
 These buildings each have about 25 suites, with a private bathroom in each suite.